How EMR Serverless works with IAM

 Administrators can use Amazon JSON policies to specify who has access to what.
 That is, which principal can perform actions on what resources, and under what conditions.

-To see a list of EMR Serverless actions, see Actions, resources, and condition keys for Amazon EMR Serverless in the Service Authorization Reference.
+To refer to a list of EMR Serverless actions, refer to Actions, resources, and condition keys for Amazon EMR Serverless in the Service Authorization Reference.

 Policy actions in EMR Serverless use the following prefix before the action.